Bike Park Safety Information

 Bike Park Policies

-- Children 5-12 are required to be accompanied by a parent/legal guardian (19yrs or older) when riding in the Bike Park.
+- Children 6-12 are required to be accompanied by a parent/legal guardian (19yrs or older) when riding in the bike park.

-The parent or guardian must sign the Bike Park waiver for the Child at the time of purchase at the VCM ticket desk or Kelowna ticket desk.
+The parent or guardian must sign the bike park waiver for the child at the time of purchase at the ticket desk on mountain.

 All bikes should have one functioning brake per wheel.
 Disc brakes are recommended.
 Steep grades necessitate disc brakes for adequate stopping power.
 Cantilever brakes will increase the fatigue factor as more effort will be required to maintain control.SHOCK RECOMMENDATION